ttb3ar/MD4IoT-Health-Check/README.md

 # MD4IoT-Health-Check
-Scripts to check the system health of MD4Iot Sensors via ping and ssh conectivity and subsequent commands
+An application to remotley check the uptime of Microsoft Defender for IoT sensors via ping and running ssh commands.

 Credentials should be stored in a .json format such as in the example file in this repo
 The best practice would then be to encrypt it and store the resulting key in a safe place

-MSP.py is a compliation of all scripts into a full fledged (currently not working) application
+(probably best to delete the original .json too)

 Would just upload the .exe but github has a 25mb upload limit:
 to turn the .py into an exe you'll want to run: